Illinois moves to give drivers licenses to illegal immigrants

 On January 1, California will allow immigrants with federal work permits to receive licenses.

-After taking a drubbing at the polls last month when Democratic President Barack Obama won re-election with 66 percent of Hispanics backing his bid, half of the Illinois Senate's Republicans who voted Tuesday supported the proposal.
+After taking drubbing at the polls last month when Democratic President Barack Obama won re-election with 66 percent of Hispanics backing his bid, more than half of the Illinois Senate's Republicans supported the proposal.

 At a press conference, Illinois state Senate Republican leader Christine Radogno, and House Republican leader Tom Cross said Illinois could no longer ignore the presence of illegal immigrants, who are driving without licenses and insurance.